Chicago, Humor, John Hughes, Menopause

 But, in any case, I will not give up.

-You won’t believe what I have in store for you.
+You won’t believe what I have in store.

 Discover more from A Grace Full Life